Experience all the comforts Rome, Florence, and Padua have to offer while exploring Italy's pivotal role in the history of astronomy in our new tour.

 The city of Padua is our entry point into the Veneto, a large region in northeastern Italy with its own distinctive dialect and cuisine.
 Here, we’ll visit Palazzo Bo, home to the renowned Anatomy Theater.
-And we’ll wrap up our consideration of Galileo with a visit to La Specola, where the great scientist worked out his theories on stellar properties.
+And we’ll wrap up with a visit to La Specola, an astronomical observatory and museum steeped in history, art, and science.
 At Scrovegni Chapel, you’ll be amazed by the vibrant colors of the frescoes painted some 700 years ago by the early Renaissance artist Giotto.
 The largest operating optical telescope in Italy awaits your visit in Cima Ekar on the Asiago Plateau.

 Hotel dei Mellini (3 nights; 5 nights with optional pre-trip Rome extension)